Food Help > SNAP > Use SNAP Online

 -

-No. You can only use SNAP EBT to pay for the food itself.
-Some stores may waive the fees associated with online shopping, such as delivery fees or convenience charges, for SNAP customers, but others don't.
-You will need to have an additional credit, debit, or gift card to pay for these fees.
-An additional card may also be necessary to pay for the difference between your original and final orders if any substitutions are made.
+You can only use SNAP EBT to pay for the food itself.
+Some stores waive delivery and service fees for SNAP customers, but others do not.
+You need to use a credit, debit, or gift card to pay for these fees.
+You also need to pay for the difference between your original and final orders if any replacements are made.

 -

-Yes.
-All approved online SNAP retailers are required to maintain website security, and you will also use your PIN number when checking out as you would in the store to make sure it's really you using the card.
+All online SNAP retailers are required to maintain website security.
+You will also use your PIN number when checking out to make sure it's really you using the card.

 -